 5. Stakeholder Engagement: The ADDIE model encourages collaboration and involvement of stakeholders throughout the process.
 By engaging subject matter experts, learners, and other stakeholders, instructional designers can gain valuable insights, validate assumptions, and ensure that the instructional materials align with organizational goals and learner needs.

 6. Systematic Evaluation: The Evaluation phase of the ADDIE model is a critical component that focuses on assessing the effectiveness of the instructional materials.
 By conducting systematic evaluations, instructional designers can measure the impact of the training, identify areas for improvement, and make data-driven decisions.
-This evaluation process ensures that the instructional materials are continuously optimized for better learning outcomes.
+This evaluation process ensures that the instructional materials are continuously optimized for better learning experiences.

 7. Cost and Time Efficiency: The ADDIE model helps optimize resources by guiding instructional designers to thoroughly analyze the needs and constraints up front.
 This proactive approach minimizes the risk of developing ineffective or irrelevant training materials, saving both time and costs associated with rework.